Pondicherry shark: Taxonomy

 The illustration that accompanied Müller and Henle's description.

 The first scientific description of the Pondicherry shark was authored by German biologists Johannes Müller and Jakob Henle in their 1839 Systematische Beschreibung der Plagiostomen.
 Their account was based on a 47 cm long immature male from Puducherry (formerly Pondicherry), India and three more paratypes from the same region.
 Müller and Henle attributed the name for the new species, Carcharias (Hypoprion) hemiodon, to French zoologist Achille Valenciennes.
 The specific epithet hemiodon is derived from the Greek hemi ("half") and odon ("tooth").

 In 1862, Theodore Gill elevated Hypoprion to the rank of full genus and also placed the Pondicherry shark in its own genus, Hypoprionodon, based on the relative positions of the dorsal and pectoral fins.
 Subsequent authors generally accepted Gill's first revision but not his second, and thus this species became known as Hypoprion hemiodon.
 In 1985, Jack Garrick followed up on earlier taxonomic work by Leonard Compagno and synonymized Hypoprion with Carcharhinus.
-Another common name for the Pondicherry shark is long nosed shark.
+The Pondicherry shark is also commonly referred to as the long nosed shark.